 x1 Frequency, in the units specified on the option line, or GHz, if no units are specified.
 The first group of noise data shall have a frequency less than or equal to the highest frequency used for the S-parameter, Z-parameter, etc. data earlier in the file.

-X2 Minimum noise figure in decibels (dB).
+x2 Minimum noise figure in decibels (dB).

-X3 Source reflection coefficient to realize minimum noise figure.
+x3 Source reflection coefficient to realize minimum noise figure.
 This is a magnitude, regardless of the format specified on the option line.
-The values used for x3 and x4 form a complex pair, taken with reference to the impedance value specified on the option line.
-If no impedance is listed on the option line, the assumed reference is 50 ohms.
+The values used for x3 and x4 form a complex pair, taken with respect to the reference resistance value specified on the option line.
+If no resistance is listed on the option line, the assumed reference is 50 ohms.

 x4 Phase of the reflection coefficient, in degrees.
-As noted above, this is taken with respect to the reference specified on the option line or, if no impedance is listed, an assumed value of 50 ohms.
+As noted above, this is taken with respect to the reference resistance specified on the option line or, if no resistance is listed, an assumed value of 50 ohms.

-x5 Effective noise resistance.
-A simulator requires this parameter to meet physical requirements.
-If the user-supplied x5 value is less than allowed for this requirement, then a simulator may force this x5 value to the lowest physical limit.
-For Version 1.0 files, this is normalized to the impedance specified on the option line, or 50 ohms if no value is given specified.
-No normalization is assumed for Version 2.0 files.
+x5 Effective noise resistance, in ohms.
+A simulator may expect this parameter to meet physical requirements.
+If the user-supplied x5 value is less than required, then a simulator may force this x5 value to its lowest physical limit.
+For Version 1.0 files, x5 is normalized to the resistance specified on the option line, or 50 ohms if no value is specified.
+For Version 1.1 files, x5 is normalized to the resistance specified on the option line for port 1, or 50 ohms if no value is specified.
+No normalization is assumed for Version 2.0 and Version 2.1 files.

+Note that all noise parameters assume that port 1 is the source.

-Note that the frequencies for noise parameters and network parameters need not match.
+The frequencies for noise parameters and network parameters need not match.
 The only requirement is that the first noise parameter frequency be less than or equal to the highest network parameter frequency.
-For Version 1.0 files, this allows the file processor to determine where the network parameters end and the noise parameters begin.
-For Version 2.0 files, the [Number of Frequencies] keyword specifies, the size of the network parameter data expected before any noise parameters begin.
-As with network parameter data, all noise parameter data shall be arranged in increasing order of frequency
+For Version 1.0 and Version 1.1 files, this allows the file processor to determine where the network parameters end and the noise parameters begin.
+For Version 2.0 and Version 2.1 files, the [Number of Frequencies] keyword specifies, the size of the network parameter data expected before any noise parameters begin.
+As with network parameter data, all noise parameter data shall be arranged in increasing order of frequency.

 The [Number of Noise Frequencies] keyword is required if any noise parameters are present in the file.
 The [Number of Noise Frequencies] keyword is prohibited if no noise parameters are present in the file.